These new business resources have helped me to become a better strategic thinker as a church leader.

 For more arguments about church and business, see the various posts related to Andy Stanley who embraces business practices.
 He is a good case study of the strengths of that approach and I also point out some possible weaknesses.

-One reply on “Three outstanding business advice resources that church leaders will love”
+One response to “Three outstanding business advice resources that church leaders will love”